waf/waf.github.com/content/finding-dead-csharp-code-in-aspnet.rst

 How can we detect this type of dead code?
 Rather than using static analysis to detect it, we can use dynamic analysis---the same technique used to measure unit test code coverage.

-One option is to use OpenCover_, an open source code coverage tool, to run the dynamic analysis.
+In this post we will use OpenCover_, an open source code coverage tool, to run the dynamic analysis.
 When we run our application under OpenCover, it will `instrument our code`_ and record what lines were executed.
 It will then output a coverage report we can process with ReportGenerator_ to visualize the results.
 Both OpenCover and ReportGenerator can be downloaded from their respective homepages, or through Nuget.

 A Sample Application
 ####################